CancerRegistryOfNorway/cancer-survival-measures/readme.md

 1. Setting the same seed at start of analysis.
 1. Sorting order of observations:
     1. Using stable sort, because sorting is randomized for tied values.
 Especially, for any *bysort* command *[catvars]* and *(sortvars)* should identify the observations.
     1. Before *mi impute* the sort order of *observations* must be identical between repeated analysis because the same sequence of random numbers will potentially correspond to different observations during the computation of imputed values.
+(See [data_prep.do#L24-L25](https://github.com/CancerRegistryOfNorway/cancer-survival-measures/blob/74c9d58b517d7b97b38b6f9aab8fb20c90310991/dofiles/data_prep/data_prep.do#L24-L25))

 1. When using *rcsgen* with the option *orthog* the returned variables must be recast from double to float due to rounding errors.
-(This reflect the functionallity of the *rcsgen* version 1.5.9 13FEB2022 used in the analysis.)
+This reflect the functionallity of the *rcsgen* version 1.5.9 13FEB2022 used in the analysis.
+(See [define_age_splines_per_site.do#L45-L47](https://github.com/CancerRegistryOfNorway/cancer-survival-measures/blob/29126d3a8cc55db99219898e2a76ef52e526b83f/dofiles/data_prep/define_age_splines_per_site.do#L45-L47))